 The Sutherland Homes for Neglected and Destitute Children was founded by Selina Sutherland in 1908.
 It accommodated boys and girls, aged between 6 and 14.
-Sutherland Homes started in Latrobe Street, Melbourne.
+Sutherland Homes was originally located in La Trobe Street, Melbourne.
 Later, it had a 'receiving home' in Drummond Street, Carlton and a 'country home' in Diamond Creek.
+From the 1950s Sutherland Homes began to accommodate children in a number of cottage homes on the Diamond Creek site as well as family group homes in surrounding suburbs.
 In 1991, Sutherland Homes became known as Sutherland Child Youth and Family Services.

 A year after the establishment of Sutherland Homes for Neglected Children, a gentlewoman named Miss Auguste Elsie Marie Meglin donated her 40 acre property in Diamond Creek to Sutherland Homes.
 Neither woman lived to see their dreams of a children's home at Diamond Creek become a reality - Meglin died in July 1909, and Sutherland died in October 1909.

 A few days after Sutherland's passing, the Management Committee of Sutherland Homes resolved to 'enthusiastically carry on with the work she has now left behind'.